 Both high school and college students, however, can benefit from having a resume.
 For high school students, a resume can be helpful when applying to part-time jobs, internships, or even college.
 Even if you don't have a lot of work experience, you can still include information about your education, extracurricular activities, and any volunteer work or community service you've done.
 A well-written resume can demonstrate to potential employers or college admissions officers that you're responsible, motivated, and have valuable skills and experiences to offer.

 By the time you're in college, you'll have a solid resume foundation to build on.
 A resume is essential for college students when applying for internships, co-op programs, or full-time jobs after graduation.
 By creating a resume early on in your college career, you can start keeping track of your academic achievements, work experience, and any other relevant information that you can include on your resume.
-This can make it easier to apply for jobs later on because you'll have a clear record of your accomplishments to refer to.
+This can make it easier to apply for jobs later on because you'll have a clear record of your accomplishments examples to refer to.

 Long story short: If you're a student and you don't have a resume, the best time to create one is right now.
-This post will walk you through what kind of relevant experience to include, plus share some resume samples to help you get a feel for what a good student resume looks like.
+This post will walk you through what kind of relevant experience to include, plus share some resume samples to help you get a feel for what a good student resume for first job looks like.

-When you're writing a resume, there are several different resume formats you can choose from--including options like chronological, functional, or hybrid.
+When you're writing a resume, there are several different professional resume formats you can choose from--including options like chronological, functional, or hybrid.
 For high school or college students, the best resume format is likely chronological.
 Chronological resumes are actually technically reverse chronological.
 In the next section, we'll walk you through the correct order in which to lay out your information.

 Use a standard black font, such as Times New Roman size 12 (with 0.5 inch margins).
 It's okay to bold or italicize information such as the headline with your name and contact info, or section headings.
 Leave plenty of white space in between sections so the resume is easily scannable.

-A student resume can also be short--one page or less.
+A student resume can also be short, one page or less.
 In the future, once you've accumulated more work experience, you may choose to extend the length of the document.

 As someone who's still building up their job experience, you may not have a lot of past work history to include on your resume.
 That's okay!
 There is plenty of other information you can include instead.
 The key is to present the information in the right way, proving that your education and life experiences have made you ready to enter the workforce.